-Dancer Doris Humphries was born in Chicago, Illinois, on September 10, 1924.
+Dancer and dance instructor Doris Humphries was born in Chicago, Illinois, on September 10, 1924.
 While still a child, Humphries would mimic the dancers that she saw in the movies, and to reproduce the tapping sound of the tap dancers, she attached bottle caps to the soles of her shoes.
 At the age of eleven, Humphries began taking lessons from legendary choreographer Sadie Bruce; at fourteen, she took up rhythm skating with a group called The Musketeers.
 While attending Englewood High School in Chicago, Humphries met up with her dancing partner, Junior; the two would go on to be known as Dinky and Junior.

 Following their graduation from high school, the Junior and Humphries auditioned for Berle Adams of the prestigious William Morris Agency; he quickly signed them, and they began touring the United States dancing with bandleader Louis Jordan.
 As they toured, the duo performed with Sarah Vaughan, Billy Eckstein, and Dizzy Gillespie.
 In 1945, Humphries met Sergeant Hedrick Humphries, and the two were married the following year.
 Humphries went into retirement to raise her family, but after the birth of her third child, she returned to dancing, focusing on Latin dance.
 Continuing her training, Humphries enrolled in Jimmy Payne’s Afro-Cuban dance class, where she met her next dance partner; the two created a duo known as Tony and Tanya Belle, with which they gained fame for their innovative coupling of Latin and soul.